Commonly Asked Questions

 Members of the following University of Michigan centers receive discounts:

 How effective is the Transgenic Core?

 Both transgenic and gene targeting efficiencies are excellent.
 We guarantee that at least three transgenic founders will be produced (the average number is 10).
-Since 1989 over 13,000 transgenic founders were produced from over 1,300 transgene constructs.
+Since 1989 over 7000 transgenic founders were produced from over 700 transgene constructs as of September 2003.
 These efficiency of transgenic production equals or exceeds values in the published transgenic mouse literature.
 The efficiency of all steps in gene targeting compare favorably with literature values.
 Multiple embryonic stem (ES) cell lines have been imported and screened for germline chimera formation.
 In addition, we have developed our own 129X1/SvJ ES cell line "Pat5".
 See the list of ES cell lines.
-We have collaborated with investigators to generate over 200 new strains of mice from ES cells mutated by homlogous recombination with gene targeting vectors.
+We have collaborated with investigators to generate 70 new strains of mice (as of September 2003) from ES cells with mutations introduced by recombination with targeting vectors.

 What about consultation?